 Final Destination: The White Desert

-The natural chalk rock formations, caused by sandstorms, scatter the area.
-Many of the formations look like everyday objects, and the locals have named many of the figures for their resemblance.
-The white desert is even more remarkable then you could ever imagine.
+The natural chalk rock formations, caused by sandstorms, scatter the area. locals have named many formations after everyday objects due to their resemblance.
+The white desert is a thing of remarkable beauty beyond imagination.

 Activities range from dune bashing and sandboarding to mountain biking and kayaking in the nearby Bahariya Oasis.